Community Medical Schemes

 This scheme entitles individuals to obtain medicines and appliances free of charge irrespective of means.
 It applies only to persons suffering from any of the following diseases or disabilities:

-• Mental Illness (persons under 16 only)
+• Mental illness (for people under 16 only)

 • Diabetes mellitus